RedPitaya/Documentation/quickStart/troubleshooting/troubleshooting.rst

 Software
 ===========

-For establishing an SSH connection, creating a custom FPGA image, custom ecosystem, and/or custom web applications, please refer to :ref:`Developers guide Software <software>`.
+For establishing an SSH connection, creating a custom FPGA image, custom ecosystem, and/or custom web applications, please refer to :ref:`Developers guide Software <dev_guide_software>`.

 How can I acquire data with Red Pitaya?